KhioneusNevula/OccultEntitiesMod/README.md

 Mobs:
 * Living Block: We'll see if there's a use for these... they basically just look like blocks and have health proportional to their blocktype.
 * Citizen: Citizens are the most complex being in all of the mod.
 They either work in villages (a special kind) or are part of empires.
 Every citizen has a mind with certain traits and memories which determine the chance of them performing certain actions.
 Citizens have: <ul>
+  <li>GENES: Inheritable traits which can be Mendelian or random that determine their appearance and abilities
 <li>PERSONALITY TRAITS (data which determines which actions they can perform and when they perform them)
 <li>NEEDS (data which determines which action they intend to perform at a given moment by examining their stats)
 <li>Hunger (simple enough, eat to replenish it.
 When citizens get hungry, they look for food.
 If they don't have food, they look for money and go buy.
 IF they don't have money, they work.
 Simple)
 <li>EMOTION (social needs, mental needs, etc, which motivate citizens to perform tasks)
-<li>GOSSIP (information they remember which they give to each other and to players who ask them; these info bits may be lies; if the information is about a certain entity this affects their behavior toward the entity)
+<li>KNOWLEDGE (information they remember which impact their mood and relationships and abilities; they can give this knowledge to each other and to players who ask them; they may also lie about their knowledge if their honesty level is low)
-<li>SIGHTS (citizens can see other entities; if the entity is doing a certain action while the citizen looks at it the citizen will remember the action and react appropriately.
-E.g. a citizen seeing a murder might run away or spread gossip about it or step in to help)
+<li>OCCURRENCES (citizens can witness other entities performing certain actions; the citizen will remember the actions it witnesses and react to them appropriately.
+E.g. a citizen seeing a murder might run away or spread gossip about it or step in to help.
+Certain citizen actions also directly affect another citizen and thus cause the citizen to directly react)
 <li>TRADES (some citizens can trade; specifically merchants)
 <li>SKILLS (these are their capability at performing certain tasks and can influence citizen's actions; e.g. a butcher citizen with magic skills might ask animals for meat rather than killing them for it)
 <li>JOBS (citizens do jobs like villagers but can change jobs if they don't like a job or if they're doing badly in a job)
 <li>HOBBIES (tasks citizens do when they're not in their job that make them happy)
 <li>RELATIONSHIPS (citizens can have [genderless] parents, children, and make friends based on similar hobbies; they can milk friendships into romantic relationships and have children if their personality value lets them)
-<li>PLANS (citizens can queue tasks involving multiple steps and even multiple citizens)
+<li>PLANS (citizens can queue tasks involving multiple steps and even multiple citizens for the future)
-<li>PROJECTIONS (maybe citizens can build schematics by storing it in memory and performing plan-queued tasks to complete it in a sufficiently empty space; this would be useful for citizens with magic skill to build rituals.
+<li>PROJECTIONS (maybe citizens can build schematics by storing it in memory and performing queued tasks to complete it in a sufficiently empty space; this would be useful for citizens with magic skill to build rituals.
 It could also allow citizens to remember the configurations of their "houses" so they can fix it, which could be cool)
 </ul>
 * Spirits:<ul>
   <li>?